Isaac-Zhang/liquibase-multimodule-deploy/README.md

 # Multi-module and Multi-database deployment using Liquibase
 Multimodule and Multidatabase deployment using Liquibase

+The purpose of this repo is to show how it is possible to handle multi module deployments of Liquibase using maven.
+A multi module database solution could be - either several databases - or - using schemas to separate the modules.
+Each module can be developed, released and deployed independently.

+This current setup uses several databases to separate the modules.
+Each database have their own folder inside the repo where their objects can be managed.

-This demo is developed for Microsoft Sql Server but is easily adjusted to work for Postgres or Mysql.
+This demo is developed for Microsoft Sql Server but is easily adjusted to work for Postgres or Mysql etc.
+You would need to change the driver, url and make sure the sql scripts work on your DBMS.

 # To deploy all modules:
 Execute from the \src directory: